 This is known as the chain of responsibility or COR.
 Each person in the chain is responsible for preventing breaches of the HVNL.
 Owners, managers, corporations and directors can all be held accountable for the actions of people who work for them.

 Different people in the COR have different obligations.
 They also have different defences.
-If a person was not in a position to prevent a breach or they took all reasonable steps to prevent it, they generally have a defence.
+If a person was not able to prevent a breach or took all reasonable steps to prevent it, they generally have a defence.